12 Best Splice Alternatives & Similar Sites

 In Amper Music, you have full control of how you want the song to sound.
 You can adjust the mood of the song, the duration, the tempo, and the instrument that you want to emphasize.
 If the music does not suit your taste, you can always recompose or edit some parts of the song, then download it to your local storage.

-See also 12 Best Snapdrop Alternatives and Similar Apps
+See also 10 Best World Anvil Alternatives

 However, you should remember that every song you make in Amper Music should not be used for commercial purposes.